Not all records held at Archives are open to view, many are restricted to protect the following:

 An agency restriction means that the record may contain information or content that can only be accessed with permission from the agency responsible for the creation of the record.

-Restrictions can be applied to both individual records, and to series of records that are either physically fragile or contain restricted information.
-As such, some records can be listed as restricted but are able to be accessed freely.
+Restrictions can be applied to both individual records, or to a whole series of records.
+These may be either physically fragile or contain restricted information.
+As such, some records can be listed as restricted but are able to be viewed freely.

 If you are not sure about what a restriction statement means, please contact us.